The average US retailer has 63% inventory accuracy. And it leads to a lot of wasted time, money, and energy for these direct-to-consumer (DTC) brands.

 Label printing programs are a huge boost to inventory accuracy.
 With label printing software, your DTC brand can take advantage of built-in tools that’ll create, manage, and print labels for inventory management or shipping purposes.

-Product labels show you exactly where your products are at every stage of the supply chain.
-This makes it easy to track SKUs throughout the product lifecycle and simplifies how you account for stock regardless of its location.
+Product labels show you exactly where your products are at every stage of the supply chain, making it easy to track SKUs throughout the product lifecycle and simplifying how you account for stock regardless of its location.

 Cycle counting is a perpetual inventory auditing procedure that checks and balances your stock by confirming your physical inventory counts match your inventory records.